About us

 Members

-Members are experienced, independent decision-makers who are appointed by the Commission to help resolve disputes.
+Members are experienced, independent decision-makers who are appointed by the Attorney General to help resolve disputes.
 They have a detailed understanding of the workers compensation system and/or the motor accidents system, as well as the interests of all involved.

 Members also sit on appeal and review panels which determine appeals and reviews of decisions made by medical assessors and merit reviewers.